Honey28Git/Predictive-Modelling/README.md

 Data Dictionary:

-Variable Name	Description
+•	Variable Name: Description
-Carat	 Carat weight of the cubic zirconia.
+•	Carat: Carat weight of the cubic zirconia.
-Cut	 Describe the cut quality of the cubic zirconia.
+•	Cut:	Describe the cut quality of the cubic zirconia.
 Quality is increasing order Fair, Good, Very Good, Premium, Ideal.
-Color 	 Colour of the cubic zirconia.With D being the worst and J the best.
+•	Color:	Colour of the cubic zirconia.With D being the worst and J the best.
-Clarity	Clarity refers to the absence of the Inclusions and Blemishes.
+•	Clarity:	Clarity refers to the absence of the Inclusions and Blemishes.
 (In order from Worst to Best in terms of avg price) IF, VVS1, VVS2, VS1, VS2, Sl1, Sl2, l1
-Depth	 The Height of cubic zirconia, measured from the Culet to the table, divided by its average Girdle Diameter.
+•	Depth:	The Height of cubic zirconia, measured from the Culet to the table, divided by its average Girdle Diameter.
-Table	 The Width of the cubic zirconia's Table expressed as a Percentage of its Average Diameter.
+•	Table:	The Width of the cubic zirconia's Table expressed as a Percentage of its Average Diameter.
-Price	 the Price of the cubic zirconia.
+•	Price:	the Price of the cubic zirconia.
-X	 Length of the cubic zirconia in mm.
+•	X:	Length of the cubic zirconia in mm.
-Y	 Width of the cubic zirconia in mm.
+•	Y:	Width of the cubic zirconia in mm.
-Z	 Height of the cubic zirconia in mm.
+•	Z:	Height of the cubic zirconia in mm.

 Dataset for Problem 1: cubic_zirconia.csv